 - Is the church a single campus or multi-campus model?

-- Does the pastor give an open public invitation to respond to the sermon at the end of his sermon?
-How is that conducted?
-Is there any hint of manipulation involved?
+- Does the pastor give a public invitation to respond to the gospel at the end of his sermon?
+Why or why not?
+Is there any hint of manipulation in the preaching or call to respond?

 - Does the church have a culture of disciple making?